gegis/taboo.cms/README.md

 React CMS, Classic CMS, Headless CMS

 ## TODO
++modules dependencies with each other in module.config.js +also npm dependencies for each module
++add enabled/installed flags to module configs
++make server side modules reuse generic classes

 reuse client admin abstract code fix admin styles and vars clean and make nice default tpl for frontend implement layouts module

-when creating admin and admin role first time - add all resources modules dependencies with each other in module.config.js also npm dependencies for each module add enabled/installed flags to module configs fix rsuite changes make modules reuse generic classes make layouts dynamic make auto run db setup, for things like to ensure admin user, basice pages, home, about, contact double check cms core for removing action from routes and other actions for health endpoint
+fix rsuite changes

+make layouts dynamic
+make auto run db setup, for things like to ensure admin user, basice pages, home, about, contact when creating admin and admin role first time - add all resources double check cms core for removing action from routes and other actions for health endpoint